 So slightly suffering instant separation anxiety I found myself at the Bishkek airport waiting to board my flight to Dubai.
 I still cannot believe those two months in Central Asia came and went.
 I honestly feel like I was there for two days, and I miss it.

-In Dubai I got to catch up with my friend Inna from Moldova and meet her lovely husband.
+In Dubai, I got to catch up with my friend Inna from Moldova and meet her lovely husband.
 Inna was actually my very first host on Couchsurfing.
 5 years ago she showed me the ropes in Chisinau.
 I think a lot of my fondness for Moldova is all thanks to Inna.

 Not much to note here other than a long layover.
-However I spent that layover at the Boxtel.
+However, I spent that layover at the Boxtel.
 It’s in the airport and you can rent tiny private rooms by the hour to catch some sleep between flights.

-I’ve been traveling a lot of middle of nowhere destinations in the last couple years and I was worried Myanmar would be a shock coming from Central Asia but I was pleasantly surprised.
+I’ve been traveling a lot of middle of nowhere destinations in the last couple of years and I was worried Myanmar would be a shock coming from Central Asia but I was pleasantly surprised.
 It’s not crowded and overtly touristy like some of its neighbs.
 I feel like Myanmar is very much raw, pure and uncut Southeast Asia.
 And also the people are incredibly friendly.

-First stop was Yangon to check out Shwedagon Pagoda and then an overnight bus to Hpa-An.
+The first stop was Yangon to check out Shwedagon Pagoda and then an overnight bus to Hpa-An.

 Originally our plan was to go up to Bagan first but we quickly found out that the hot air balloons are grounded for July, August, and September so we rerouted the trip!
 We actually enjoyed Hpa-An enough that we made a quick trip to Mawlamyine and came back!
 Hpa-An has a lot to offer.
 Then next we endured the overnight bus to Inle Lake, which hadn’t been on our radar but after hearing so many good things we decided to head on up.

 Inle Lake was interesting and we even arrived as a festival was going on (although we never did find out what the festival was celebrating).
-Then from Inle Lake we endured yet another overnight bus, this time to Hsipaw from which I’m writing this post, sweating profusely.
+Then from Inle Lake, we endured yet another overnight bus, this time to Hsipaw from which I’m writing this post, sweating profusely.
 If you’re reading this, I am currently trekking in the jungle.

 So what’s up in October?